FLYR-Open-Source/flyr-lib-go/README.md

 ## Features

 - **Structured Logging**: Provides a unified interface for logging, utilizing `slog` for JSON-based structured logs.
-- **Tracing**: Supports distributed tracing through OpenTelemetry, enabling the creation and management of traces and spans.
+- **Distributed Tracing**: Supports distributed tracing through OpenTelemetry, enabling the creation and management of traces and spans.
 - **Error Handling**: Flags spans as errored when an error is logged, providing clear visibility into failed operations.
 - **Contextual Correlation**: Automatically correlates logs with spans by adding attributes from the log entries to the active span, allowing for streamlined debugging and monitoring.
 - **Middlewares**: Provide Tracing middlewares for [gin](https://gin-gonic.com/) and [chi](https://go-chi.io/#/) frameworks.
+- **Test implementations**: Provide implementation best practices for testing GRPC services, GCP resources, OpenTelemetry etc. These impelementations can be found in the `pkg/` directory.

 ## Installation